kwindrem/TailscaleGX/ReadMe.md

 # Using

+ssh access does NOT need to be enabled for ssh access via tailscale !
-ssh access must be enabled in Settings / General, and a root password set or any ssh tool will not be able to access the GX device.
+However you may need to define a root password or enable ssh keys to complete the login.
 To do this refer to:

 https://www.victronenergy.com/live/ccgx:root_access